PyRigi/PyRigi/doc/development/howto.md

 We use a [Zulip chat](https://pyrigi.zulipchat.com) for the communication among contributors.
 If you want to get access to it, please send an email to [this address](mailto:external.dc4f45edef70cb7e0c621ad50377d9f1.show-sender.include-footer@streams.zulipchat.com).
-Feel free to any questions regarding PyRigi in a Zulip channel.
+Feel free to ask any questions regarding PyRigi in a Zulip channel.

-You can come with your own ideas what to develop or you can check the channel [To be implemented](https://pyrigi.zulipchat.com/#narrow/stream/444087-To-be-implemented) to see some suggestions what the maintainers would be happy to see in PyRigi.
+You can come with your own ideas what to develop or you can check the channel [To be implemented](https://pyrigi.zulipchat.com/#narrow/stream/444087-To-be-implemented) for some suggestions what the maintainers would be happy to have in PyRigi.

 :::{important}
 Currently, we prefer the following contributions to the code: